maxlem24/DNSComparator/README.md

 # Content :
 Scripts to test how DNS respond to threats domains

+A list of IP addresses corresponding to block pages is also provided.
+You can change it with your own block pages IP addresses.

 # Use :
 The DNS to test should be in a `.txt` file over the format :